elastic/opentelemetry/docs/manual-configuration.md

 Collecting logs and host metrics with the Elastic Distribution for OpenTelemetry Collector without using the [guided onboarding](guided-onboarding.md) requires some manual configuration.

 ## Before you begin
-The Elastic OTel collector has the following requirements and limitations:
+The Elastic OTel collector has the following requirements:

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to [Assign user roles and privileges](https://www.elastic.co/docs/current/serverless/general/assign-user-roles).
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.
 - The Elastic OTel Collector only works on Kubernetes, Linux, and MacOS systems.
-- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the Elastic Distribution for the OpenTelemetry collector.

 ## Collect your logs and metrics